jgpreetham/basic-jdbc-sample/README.md

 * Database: HSQL DB
 * CRUD operations using JDBC

  *Note: Make changes according to your needs in JDBCConstants.java file.
-Check out the comments and system console after running the program.*
+Check out the comments and system console after running the program.
+This project needs to be refactored to use best practices which will be done later.
+As of now this code should be used only for understanding purposes.*

 #### Note